DouglasGray/xsk-rs/README.md

 ### Running tests / examples

-It may be that root permissions are required to run the tests or examples, since they require a veth pair to be set up.
+Root permissions may be required to run the tests or examples, since they require a veth pair to be set up.
-If that's the case try:
+However to avoid running cargo under `root` it's best to first build the tests/examples and run the binaries directly.

 ```
 # tests
-sudo env PATH=$PATH cargo test
+cargo build --tests
+sudo run_all_tests.sh

 # examples
-sudo env PATH=$PATH cargo run --example hello_xdp
+cargo build --examples --release
+sudo ./target/release/examples/hello_xdp
-sudo env PATH=$PATH cargo run --example dev2_to_dev1 -- [FLAGS] [OPTIONS]
+sudo ./target/release/examples/dev2_to_dev1 -- [FLAGS] [OPTIONS]
 ```

 ### Compatibility